YousefAlsbaihi/NodeJs-Starter-Server/README.md

-# NodeJs-Starter-Server
+# NodeJs Starter Server
-NodeJs starter server
+This NodeJs starter server has all the basic functions for users to start and security implemented using JWT and password hashed using bcryptjs

 # Project Title